 these transactions are sent to an address belonging to the same private key (key identifier) that the unspent is associated with*.
 In other words, the node sends a transaction to itself. this causes the node balance to temporarily alternate from available to pending while the automatic transactions are verified by the network. the node can only perform these auto-consumption transactions on unspents related to the active wallet being used by the node.

 * as a note, the decision to send auto-consumption transactions to either the same address that the hibernating unspent is associated with or to a newly generated address with the same key identifier is determined by a config setting. setting the config to send auto-consumption transactions to the same address that the unspent is associated results in fewer addresses in the wallet and preserves the balance of an address. while this can be preferable from an address organization standpoint, it would cause an address associated with a customer account or invoice to be inappropriately credited over and over, in which case opting to generate a new address each time is preferable.

 by forcing the creation of new transactions from aging unspents, all unspents are continuously re-verified by the network.

 unspent auto-consumption transactions are verified by the network in the same way standard transactions are, they are normal transactions in that sense. there is no special verification logic based on the transaction version.

-the protocol enforces that transaction inputs using expired outputs or with transaction date greater than 10 minutes old are only valid if they are used to send funds to the same key identifier. the unspent transaction_outputs can't be used to fund any transaction other than to the same key identifier.
+the protocol enforces that transaction inputs using hibernating outputs or with transaction date greater than 10 minutes old are only valid if they are used to send funds to the same key identifier. the unspent transaction_outputs can't be used to fund any transaction other than to the same key identifier.

 this feature bridges previously unavailable features of a blockchain with the advantages of a DAG, offering a known state of the network while remaining decentralized.